zicna/rails-blog-nested-forms/README.md

 2. We also need an `accepts_nested_attributes_for` macro on our `Post` model, which will permit tags to be nested in our new `Post` form.
 3. Now we can build a nested form in our `Post` form.
 Check out the documentation on [Nested Forms](http://guides.rubyonrails.org/form_helpers.html#nested-forms) for help.
 4. We should be able to select previously created tags as well as create a new tag.
-5. Remember, because we have a uniqueness validation on the name of tag, we will need to account for that; a user shouldn't have to submit a new tag every time they submit a post.
+5. Remember, because we have a uniqueness validation on the name of tag, we will need to account for that.
+6. A user shouldn't have to submit a new tag every time they submit a post.

   ```ruby
   class User < ActiveRecord::Base